-2.5.2 Working Group/Thunderbird Task Team (2018 - ongoing)
+2.5.2 Working Group colloquially known as the Thunderbird Task Team (2018 - ongoing)

 This group facilitates and coordinates the implementation of the outcomes and activities emanating from the 2nd PHVA and supporting actions for this BMP-S. This group will support the SGH BMP-S Steering Committee in coordinating the activities of the BMP-S, assisting implementation and facilitating accountability of the implementing agencies, by their annual reporting requirements.